-One configuration file can be included in another by using an "include" directive, e.g.,
+One configuration file can be included in another by using an "include" directive, e.g., include some_file.conf

 A relative path is treated as relative to the enclosing configuration file.
-So, if our example above is inside /opt/ config/master.conf then our include refers to the file /opt/config/some\file.conf.
+So, if our example above is inside /opt/ config/master.conf then our include refers to the file /opt/config/some_file.conf.